6 min read

 For a lot of people struggling to afford transport costs, this is going to be transformative.
 It'll certainly get me riding the bus and train more often.
 Right now I'm actually kinda annoyed it's not kicking in until August.

-Although I'm by no means a mindless cheerleader for the Greens, we have to acknowledge that this would not have happened if the Queensland Greens hadn't been applying significant political pressure, particularly in Labor-held seats where public transport usage is already higher than the state average.
+Although I'm by no means a mindless cheerleader for the Greens, we should acknowledge that this wouldn't have happened if the Queensland Greens hadn't been applying significant political pressure, particularly in Labor-held seats where public transport usage is already higher than the state average.
 The Greens have been calling for the State Government to fund free public transport for several years now, often copping significant criticism from the major parties and conservative commentators that their idea was too 'idealistic' and unfeasible, but now the state has at least acknowledged that massive fare reductions are possible.

 This of course begs the question: If as a government you're going to cop a huge revenue hit by substantially reducing fares, why not just go all the way and make them free?